 After scorching summers of heat, fire, drought, and, of course, the pandemic, it’s not uncommon to dream of a different life, much simpler, based on nature, and rooted in outdoor adventure and cozy relaxation come sunset.
 Luxury, traditional, and working dude ranches have survived prior pandemics, fierce natural disasters, and economic downfalls.
 The beginning of this decade proved to the world; the ride will go on!

-Throughout the Rocky Mountains, West to the Pacific, there are huge expanses of land and Western lifestyle to help elevate your mental and physical struggles during the pandemic.
-Here are four distinctly different ranches, in four Rocky Mountain enclaves to get you thoughtfully planning your next wild, West adventure.
+Throughout the Rocky Mountains, West to the Pacific, there are huge expanses of land and a Western lifestyle to help elevate your mental and physical struggles during the pandemic.
+Here are four distinctly different ranches, in four Rocky Mountain enclaves to get you thoughtfully planning your next wild West adventure.
 Next summer, where’s your ride going to be?

 Located one hour from Great Falls and Helena, Montana, for air travel, or for easy drive-to directions, the Blacktail Ranch is nestled in the Rocky Mountains at the base of the Continental Divide surrounded by white-capped mountains, fields, and forests with a clear sparkling river running through the property.
 Guests can choose from a variety of cabins for their accommodations and there are three and seven-night all-inclusive options.

 Horseback riding is offered for ages seven and older for all levels.
 Children ages four to seven can ride horseback around the property while being led by a wrangler.
-Exclusive to this ranch is the Blacktail Cave Exploration & Museum, a cave tour, and museum visit.
+Exclusive to this ranch is the Blacktail Cave Exploration & Museum, a cave tour, and a museum visit.
 There is also a three-day Divide Ride that takes you to the top of the Continental Divide.
 Bird watching, body work, yoga, fishing, and rafting are just a handful of the weekly activities.
 And, with a prime location between Yellowstone and Glacier National Parks, guests never, ever can run out of outdoor activity.

 Elevation: 4,600 Feet